Shift-Invariance of the Colored TASEP and Finishing Times of the Oriented Swap Process: Introduction

-In this paper we present a new shift-invariance property, concerning the multi-time distribution of this colored TASEP.
-A major motivation and application of our result is to prove a conjectured identity between the directed last-passage percolation with i.i.d. exponential weights (LPP), and the oriented swap process (OSP), which is a type of random sorting networks, and can be viewed as the colored TASEP in a finite interval.
+Another major application of our result is to prove a conjectured identity between LPP and the oriented swap process (OSP), a type of random sorting network that can be viewed as the colored TASEP in a finite interval.
 Using this identity, we can use results from LPP to deduce asymptotic results of OSP.
-For OSP we show convergence to the Airy$_2$ process of the vector of the finishing times, under the KPZ scaling; and the site where the last swap happens has fluctuation in the order of $N^{2/3}$ (for OSP with $N$ numbers).
-In a smaller scale, the finishing times converge to random walks in total variation distance.
+For example, we show that the vector of the finishing times of OSP convergences to the Airy$_2$ process, under the KPZ scaling; and the site where the last swap happens has fluctuation in the order of $N^{2/3}$ (for OSP with $N$ numbers).
+On a smaller scale, the finishing times converge to random walks in total variation distance.

-Our shift-invariance is in a similar spirit as various other hidden invariance in exactly solvable models, from \cite{borodin2019shift, dauvergne2020hidden, galashin2020symmetries}, as will be discussed in Section \ref{ssec:colortasep-iden}; however, the approach we take is quite different from these previous works.
-In particular, we avoid working with formulae from algebraic combinatorics or representation theory.
-Our starting point is a crucial input of a shift-invariance property of the colored six-vertex model, proved in \cite{galashin2020symmetries}.
-Our central idea is to use analyticity of the distribution functions, combined with independence properties of the colored TASEP in different space-time areas.
-See Section \ref{ssec:strategy} for a more detailed explanation of our strategy.
+Our shift-invariance is related to various other hidden invariance in exactly solvable models, from \cite{borodin2019shift, dauvergne2020hidden, galashin2020symmetries}, as will be discussed in Section \ref{ssec:dis}; however, the approach we take is quite different from these previous works.
+In particular, we avoid working with formulas from algebraic combinatorics or representation theory.
+Our starting point is a crucial input of a shift-invariance property of the colored stochastic six-vertex model, proved in \cite{galashin2020symmetries}.
+Our central idea is to use the analyticity of the distribution functions, combined with the independence properties of the colored TASEP in different space-time areas.
+See Section \ref{sec:stra} for a more detailed explanation of our strategy, with a simple example.